AABDOOGH/InsectFarming/Audit Documents/Audit 1.md

 - Responsibilities of the project team to the client
   * Design a low-cost mobile insect processing plant in regards to the client baseline requirements.
   * Regularly report the project progress and other relative information (such as reasonable delays and potential risks).
-  * According to the design,estimate a finanal budget analysis (including the product lifecycle and potential cost on build the plant).
+  * According to the design, estimate a financial budget analysis (including the product lifecycle and potential cost of the build of the plant).

 - Responsibilities of the client to the project
-  * Provide the defination and objectives of the project.
+  * To define the objectives of the project.
-  * Provide feedback to project team timely.
+  * Provide feedback to the project team timely.
-  * Provide relevent and necessary technical supervisation and assistance.
+  * Provide relevent and necessary technical supervision and assistance.
   * Be able to attend the regularly set meeting.

 ### 2.3.
 Third Party Supervisors

 The third party supervisors in the project are the course convenor and tutor of [ENGN4221](https://programsandcourses.anu.edu.au/course/engn4221) at Australian National University.
-The purpose of the course is engaging the students to solve the practical industrial design problem with application of the learnt systematic and techincal knowledge.
+The purpose of the course is to engage the students to solve a practical industrial design problem with application of the learnt systematic and techincal knowledge.
 Whilst doing the project, the development of communication skills, professional skills, team work management will be expected.

 | Name           | Role                  | Contact                   | Key interaction with the Project                           |
 | :------------: |:-------------:        | :-----:                   | ------                                                 |